Harassment / Sexual Harassment

-- Harassment or sexual harassment occurring between students regarding situations that occur outside the residence halls should be reported to the Office of Conflict Resolution and Civic Responsibility at (518) 442-5501.
+- Harassment or sexual harassment occurring between students regarding situations that occur outside the residence halls should be reported to Community Standards at (518) 442-5501.

 - Harassment or sexual harassment of a student by a faculty or staff member should be reported to the Office of Diversity and Inclusion at (518) 956-8110.

 - Any incident of harassment or sexual harassment can be reported to the University Police Department at (518) 442-3131.
 Harassment that involves violence or the threat of violence should always be reported to University Police.

 For counseling and support, contact: